qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    The "rainfall100" raster, if visible, should change colors, allowing you to see different brightness values for each pixel.
 #.
 Repeat this process for the ``dem100`` layer, but set the standard
-   deviations used for stretching to ``4.00``.
+   deviations used for stretching to ``4.00``

 Changing the layer order
 ----------------------------------------------------------------------

-#.
-In the :guilabel:`Layers` panel, click and drag layers up and down
-   to change the order they appear in on the map.
+Click and drag layers up and down in the :guilabel:`Layers` panel to change the order they appear in on the map.

 Now that all the data is loaded and properly visible, the analysis can begin.